ziox/leonardo/README.md

 #### Cameras

-Both AR-Drone 1.0 and 2.0 are equipped with two cameras.
+As we have already said both AR-Drone 1.0 and 2.0 are equipped with two cameras.
 One frontal camera pointing forward and one vertical camera pointing downward.
 This driver will create three topics for each drone: ardrone/image_raw, ardrone/front/image_raw and ardrone/bottom/image_raw.
 Each of these three are standard ROS camera interface and publish messages of type image transport.
 The driver is also a standard ROS camera driver, therefor if camera calibration information is provided either as a set of ROS parameters or appropriate ardrone_front.yaml and/or ardrone_bottom.yaml, the information will be published in appropriate camera_info topics.
 The ardrone will always contain the selected camera's video stream and information.
 Only one of ardrone/front or ardrone/bottom topics will be updated based on which camera is selected at the time.

 #### Sending Commands to AR-Drone